Snektron/vulkan-zig/README.md

 For some times (such as those from Google Games Platform) no default is known.
 Usage of these without providing a concrete type in the project root generates a compile error.

 ### Shader compilation
-vulkan-zig provides functionality to help compiling shaders using glslc.
+vulkan-zig provides functionality to help compiling shaders to spir-v using glslc.
 It can be used from build.zig as follows:

 ```zig
 const vkgen = @import("vulkan-zig/generator/index.zig");